 There are plenty of reasons to delete your Facebook or Instagram account.
 Privacy concerns are the most likely reason, but perhaps you’ve realized that only a small percentage of your 500 friends are people you know.
 Either way, neither platform makes it easy, so we’re going to show you how to delete Facebook from your life forever.

 If that seems too drastic for you, we also have a guide to changing your Facebook privacy settings.

 Social media has become part of everyday life for many.
 People are more tuned in to the notification sounds coming from their phones than anything else.
-Some share their whole lives, from what they ate for breakfast to how cute their dog looks with the latest Snapchat filter.
+Some share their whole lives, from what they ate for breakfast to how cute their dog looks with the latest Snapchat filter (read our best VPN for Snapchat piece).
 Letting people know about every part of our life has become scarily normal.

 In 2018, it was estimated that for every person on Earth, 1.7MB of data was created every second, and that figure just keeps growing.
 The question is what happens to it.